Literary-Insights/blog/src/content/blog/Platform_ The Art and Science of Personal - Cynthia Johnson.txt-1.md

 ---
-title: Platform_ The Art and Science of Personal - Cynthia Johnson
+title: Platform The Art and Science of Personal - Cynthia Johnson
-slug: platform_-the-art-and-science-of-personal-cynthia-johnson
+slug: platform-the-art-and-science-of-personal-cynthia-johnson
 tags:
   - book-summary
 excerpt: ""